cbodden/multiboot/README.md

 multiboot
 =========
-This script is used to create a grub2 bootable flash disc with multiple linux distros and OpenBSD.
+This script is used to create a grub2 bootable flash disc with multiple current linux distros, OpenBSD, and NetBSD.
 At present for full install, you will need a flash disk of at least 4GB or larger.

 As of writing, these are the OS'es that are being installed: